 Coroico is a popular getaway spot for those living in La Paz.
-And although it is often overlooked by foreigners who mostly only end up here for a short time at the end of the Death Road tour, we definitely recommend staying for a couple days to experience this little town.
-Trading the dense buildings and busy streets of La Paz for the lush green jungle and pools with a view was definitely worth it.
+And although it is often overlooked by foreigners who mostly only end up here for a short time at the end of the Death Road tour, we definitely recommend staying for a couple days to experience this little town if you have the time.
+Trading the densely packed buildings and busy streets of La Paz for the lush green jungle and pools with a view was definitely worth it.
 Whether you are looking to get out and explore the jungle or kick back and relax by the pool, Coroico is a convenient place to stop.

 Getting There and Away

 The easiest way to get to Coroico is by bus or combi from La Paz.
 Catch a ride from Terminal Minasa near Villa Fatima.
 When you walk into the station, people will be asking you where you are headed.
 Ask around to find a driver to Coroico.

 Buses leave to Coroico daily, but there really is no set schedule since they generally leave when they are full.
 The cost is between 20 and 30 Bolivianos.
 Buses are the slightly cheaper option, but they are slower on the road and will take longer to fill.